A spicy jerky made with one of the best hot sauces around, Frank’s RedHot. You have to try this recipe!

 - While the meat is in the freezer, combine and mix the soy sauce, worcestershire, liquid smoke, black pepper, Frank's RedHot, and water in a medium size bowl or ziplock bag.

 - Remove meat from the freezer and slice against the grain between ⅛" - ¼" in thickness.
 If using already sliced beef, cut into thin strips against the grain at about an inch wide.
+Or skip the freezing phase and use a Jerky Slicer for evenly sliced strips.

 - Add sliced beef to the mixture and marinate for 6-24 hours in the refrigerator.